Balak-github/Intro_to_AI_Final_Project_Detection-of-Credit-Card-Defaulters-Using-Machine-Learning/README.md

 ### Random Forest

-A supervised learning algorithm is random forest.
-It assembles decision trees, which are frequently trained using the "bagging" method, into a "forest."
-The fundamental tenet of the bagging approach is that the output is improved by combining several learning models.
+Random forest is a supervised learning algorithm.
+It assembles decision trees, which are commonly trained using the "bagging" method, into a "forest."
+The bagging approach's key tenet is that the output is improved by combining different learning models.

-Classification and regression problems, which make up most modern machine learning systems, can be resolved using random forest.
-Let's examine random forest in categorization since it is usually regarded as the foundation of machine learning.
+Random forest can address classification and regression problems, which are common in modern machine learning systems.
+Let's look into random forest in categorization because it's commonly thought of as the cornerstone of machine learning.

-A decision tree or bagging classifier's hyperparameters are relatively comparable to those of a random forest.
-Thankfully, you can use a random forest's classifier-class rather than combining a decision tree with a bagging classifier.
-To handle regression jobs with random forest, use the algorithm's regressor.
+The hyperparameters of a decision tree or bagging classifier are similar to those of a random forest.
+Fortunately, rather than combining a decision tree with a bagging classifier, you may use the classifier-class of a random forest.
+Use the algorithm's regressor to handle regression jobs using random forest.

-The random forest increases the model's randomness as it grows the trees.
-Instead of focusing on the most important feature when dividing a node, it chooses the best feature from a random selection of features.
-There is a lot of diversity as a result, which results in a better model.
+As the trees grow, the random forest improves the model's randomness.
+When dividing a node, it selects the best feature from a random selection of features rather than focusing on the most significant feature.
+As a result, there is more diversity, which leads to a better model.

-As a result, the method for dividing a node in random forest only takes a random subset of the features into account.
-You can further randomize trees by using random thresholds for each feature rather than aiming for the highest feasible thresholds (like a normal decision tree does).
+As a result, the method for dividing a node in random forest only takes into account a random subset of the features.
+Trees can be further randomized by utilizing random thresholds for each characteristic rather than striving for the highest achievable thresholds (like a standard decision tree does).

 ## How we used these models in project